qooxdoo/documentation/6.0/core/defining_properties.md

 # Properties in more detail

-> :memo: Please take a look at `property_features` first to get an compact overview of
+> :memo: Please take a look at `property_features` first, to get a compact overview of
 > the available features.

 ## Declaration